 There’s something to be said for realizing that if you find the right area to set-up a shot, you don’t have to have a studio to make it come to life.
 The shots below of Jada were in front of the fence separating the house from the neighbors.
 There was a car a couple of feet away and an assistant holding up a reflector.
 Yet, the edges and hard lines of the fence match the ends of the palm frond she’s holding up in front of her chest.
 The frond-fan is the real-life version of the Loulu earrings and necklace.
 Viola!
 Don’t get me wrong (is there a don’t get me right saying too?), when the weather outside is weather or you need a controlled shoot, studios are ideal.
 Personally though, I’ll pick outdoors over indoors every chance I get.

 Funk outside the box!

-Dear Reader, that catchy closing line is under construction as a not everyone has a Funk as their dream or it may endure the test of time, stay tuned, dun dun dun
+Dear Reader, that catchy closing line is under construction as I don’t recommend Funking in a small box-sized space or it may endure the test of time, stay tuned, dun dun dun